Dejan Joveljić: Style of play

 Joveljić is a 1.80 m tall striker, who usually operates as a centre forward, being capable of playing as a winger.
 He has been started tracked during youth career and named as one of the most prospective players in academy, after which he joined the first team.
 Later he missed a period due to injury and a lack of weight, so he stayed out of the senior football since the 2016–17 campaign.
 In his final season with youth team, Joveljić affirmed as a poacher and top goalscorer with several hat-tricks.
 He was also compared with Argentine footballer Mauro Icardi and a compatriot Luka Jović.
 Joveljić uses both legs and he is also a good header and penalty taker.
 Joveljić was named as a man of the match scoring three goals as a captain of the U19 squad in the youth Eternal Derby on 16 November 2017.
 He collected 33 goals in 14 appearances at total, during the first half-season in Serbian youth league.

 Personal life

-Turning professionally and due to accumulated liabilities, Joveljić decided to pass private school in Novi Sad.
-Although he has lived alone in Belgrade, Joveljić accentuated his family as the best support in his life and career.
-Besides football, Joveljić likes to play billiard and chess, and he is also a Rubik's Cube enthusiast.
-39 seconds is his personal record.
+Joveljić attended a private school in Novi Sad.
+Besides football, he likes to play billiards and chess, and he is also a Rubik's Cube enthusiast.
+His personal best is 39 seconds.
+In 2023 he competed at the European Championships in Blitz Chess in Zagreb, Croatia.
+With six points from 13 matches he made it to position 330 among 556 participants.